 Jigsaw (supporting the inclusion of vulnerable groups.)

-Healthy Young Minds Oldham (formerly CAMHS) offer specialist services to children and young people who are experiencing mental health and emotional wellbeing difficulties.
+Oldham CAMHS (Child and Adolescent Mental Health Services) offer specialist services to children and young people who are experiencing mental health and emotional wellbeing difficulties.
 They help children and young people up to the age of 18 years and provide support to their families/carers.

 Place2Be is a counselling service that is provided within the school.
 This conc=sists of many volunteer counsellors who run 1:1 sessions with many children across all the year groups in school.
 They also provide a Place2Talk service where any children can request to speak to one of the counsellors at lunchtimes to air and resolve any issues they may be having.